 Fixing the back fence at the perfect angle took me 3 attempts thus there are 3 holes at the back.
 First I fixed the fence to one side of the base and using some silly methods I tried to figure out the right angle.
 It didn’t work at all.
-I finished with fixing the fence in the most square position, cut the board, check the angles and draw a line on the side to have a reference point of my progress.
+I fixed the fence in the most square position, cut the board, checked the angles and drew a line on the side to have a reference point for my progress.

 I finally found the perfect angle and cut some test pieces to make sure the sledge is accurate.

 The next step was to cut the excess off with my flush-cut saw and to round these edges with my belt sander.

 That was easier than expected and didn’t take much time.

 After a light sanding, it was ready to go!